Angela Merkel tells parliament: More climate action, less hate | DW | 11.09.2019

 AfD attacks Merkel

-Those results gave extra ammunition to the largest opposition party, the far-right Alternative for Germany (AfD), whose leader Alice Weidel opened proceedings with a comprehensive attack on the government's politics, accusing Merkel's administration of "deindustrializing" Germany in the name of a "green-leftist ideology" based on "climate madness."
+Those results gave extra ammunition to the biggest opposition party, the far-right Alternative for Germany (AfD), whose co-leader Alice Weidel opened proceedings with a comprehensive attack on the government's politics, accusing Merkel's administration of "deindustrializing" Germany in the name of a "green-leftist ideology" based on "climate madness."

+Weidel's main target was the government's ongoing "energy transition," an attempt to shift to renewable energy sources away from both fossil fuels and nuclear power.

 AfD: 'Water-taxi service' for migrants